eerimoq/simba/doc/user-guide/configuration.rst

 The :doc:`../library-reference` is configured at compile time using defines named ``CONFIG_*``.
-The default configuration includes most functionality, as most application wants that .
+The default configuration includes most functionality, as most application wants that.
 If an application has special requirements, for example memory constraints, it has to be configured to remove unnecessaray functionality.

-All configuration variables and their default values are defined in :github-blob:`src/config_default.h`.

 Search order
 ^^^^^^^^^^^^